 The most common bread loved by Hunza people elders and children alike is Fiti or Phiti famous as Hunza Bread.

 As a child I loved eating fiti for every meal.
 I remember eating it for breakfast, taking a loaf of bread to school and then i used to eat it again after coming back from school.
 I would even eat it with evening tea at 4 pm and then sometimes for dinner too.
 Too much bread, right?
 Yeah, it was my childhood favorite.

-Giyal is one of the four traditional breakfast breads which can be relate to a crepe.
-Giyaling which is plural of Giyal is coated with a generous amount of oil.
+Giyal is one of the traditional breakfast item which can more like a crepe.
+Giyaling is coated with a generous amount of oil before serving.
 The oil we traditionally use is walnut oil, apricot oil or fresh butter.
 You can say it is a lavish kind of breakfast you would find in Hunza Cuisine.

 Sheshar is a traditional bread of Hunza that is deep fried and has another variation famous as Arzoq around Gilgit-Baltistan.
-We cook Sheshar and Arzoq in large quantity and store them in a carton and can be eat them for up to a week in Winters.
+We cook Sheshar and Arzoq in large quantity and store them in a carton and we consume them them for up to a week in Winters.

 It is a simple flour tortilla.
 We eat this with butter and salty tea in breakfast.
 On weddings it is a common practice to serve the bride and groom with Burum hanik which is a traditional thin large round khamali with butter.